 Figure 3: Model for frost and ice detection based on capacitance

-Table 1 shows that ice has a dielectric constant three times that of air and an even greater dielectric constant than that of water.
-When ice and water are positioned between the parallel plate capacitor, the capacitance increases with the thickness of frost growth.
+Table 1 shows that the dielectric constant of ice is three times greater than that of air and the dielectric constant of water is up to 80 times greater.
+When ice or water is positioned between the parallel plate capacitor, the capacitance increases with the thickness.

 Figure 4 shows an example of the expected capacitance change curve based on a copper mesh sensor.
 In Stage 1, the capacitance remains a constant value when there is no frost or ice on the dry surface of a cooling body.
 At the beginning of Stage 2, the refrigerator or air-conditioner compressor starts to work and frost or ice accumulates on the surface of the cooling body.
 Due to the dielectric constant change from air to ice (see Table 1), the capacitance increases based on the thickness of the frost or ice.
 The defrost cycle activates when the desired thickness has been detected.
 The capacitance experiences a sharp change when ice (= 3.2) turns to water (= 80), shown in Stage 3, and then returns back to the original value after the water drops from the cooling body.